kpheasey/active_touch/README.md

 There are a few options that you can change by updating `config/initializers/active_touch.rb`.

-- `async`: Define a default for all touches to run asynchronously by setting this to true.
+- `async`: Default to asynchronous touches
 - `ignored_attributes`: When no `watch` argument is supplied, all attribute changes can trigger a touch.
 Define a default list of ignored attributes here.
-Default is `:updated_at`.
+Default is `[:updated_a]t`.
 - `queue`: Specify which queue to put asynchronous jobs in.
+- `timestamp_attribute`: The timestamp attribute that is updated by a touch, default is  `:updated_at`.
+You can set this to `nil` if you don't want to update any timestamp.